-College Heights Community Association program registration is conducted in person at their registration nights.
+College Heights program registration is conducted in person on the Association's registration nights.
+Contact the College Heights Community Association for more information at 250-964-2662.

 How can I get involved with a Community Association?

-- Come up with a new program idea and contact a Community Association to see if you can make it happen.
+- Coming up with a new program idea and pitching it to a Community Association.

-- Become a board member and help guide the Community Association.
+- Becoming a board member and assisting in guiding a Community Association.

-- Help out with flooding or snow clearing at a Community Association ice rink.
+- Helping out with flooding or snow clearing at a Community Association ice rink.

 Parent and Teen Leadership Program

-Parents and their teen-aged children can lead a Community Association program and gain new skills.
-Teens will gain skills in the following areas:
+Parents and their teenaged children may also lead a Community Association program and gain the following benefits:

 - Individual growth and development